SyNdicateFoundation/signproxy/README.md

 Many proxy providers and aggregators generate URLs that don't strictly adhere to RFC standards.
 They often contain extra metadata, comments, or invalid characters that cause standard Go parsers like `net/url.Parse` to fail.

-Sign-Proxy addresses this with a multi-layered cleaning process in its `FromURL` function:
+Sing-Proxy addresses this with a multi-layered cleaning process in its `FromURL` function:

 1. **Isolate Name**: The URL fragment (`#...`) is immediately separated to preserve the proxy's intended name.
 2. **General Cleaning**: Removes common junk query parameters like `ps`, `remarks`, `tag`, etc.